-- fiancee or proposed civil partner;
+- Fiancée or proposed civil partner

-- relative who is providing you with long-term care
+- Relative who is providing you with long-term care

-Family visas last for 2.5 years if you apply as a partner/spouse or parent, although they can be extended.
+Family visas last for two and a half years if you apply as a partner/spouse or parent, although they can be extended.
 If you apply as a child or a cared-for relative, the visa can be for longer.
 The exact length will depend on your situation.

 Work and business visas

-- UK Ancestry – maximum 10 years;
+- UK Ancestry visa: Maximum 10 years

 To stay beyond the maximum extension on your visa, you will either need to switch to another visa (if your current visa permits this) or apply for permanent residence if you meet the eligibility requirements for your visa.

-As with work visas, those in the UK for family reunion purposes are eligible for permanent residence after 5 years of living in the UK.
+As with work visas, those in the UK for family reunion purposes are eligible for permanent residence after five years of living in the UK.
 Children aged under 18 can sometimes apply for permanent residence earlier.

 Retiring to the UK

-If you have already entered the UK on a retirement visa and this is due to expire, you can apply to extend this visa for a maximum of 5 years if you still meet the eligibility criteria.
+If you have already entered the UK on a retirement visa and this is due to expire, you can apply to extend this visa for a maximum of five years if you still meet the eligibility criteria.

 Asylum-seekers and refugees in the UK

 Application claims are processed by the UK Home Office.
-You can make an asylum claim at the border control of any UK airport or at an asylum intake unit if you want to apply from within the UK.
+You can make an asylum claim at the border control of any UK airport or an asylum intake unit if you want to apply from within the UK.
 It is not possible to apply for UK asylum from outside the country.

-The current benefit for asylum-seekers in the UK is £37.75 a week.
-This can be increased by up to £5 a week if you have a child aged 3 or younger.
-Asylum-seekers are housed either in temporary accommodation or in an asylum detention center.
-Housing and financial support is available using the ASF1 form.
+The current benefit for asylum-seekers in the UK is £47.39 a week per person.
+This can be increased by up to £5 a week if you have a baby under one year old, or £3 a week if you are expecting or you have a child aged 1–3 years.

 Rejected asylum-seekers will be required to leave the UK within a specified time, although they can appeal the verdict.